AnestBlack/AccountManager/ReadMe.md

 #### Address : Which web-site you need to registered.
 #### Account :If you want to design your account ,keyin please and checkin Next "Used Account Key" , else you needn't keyin anythings in it and don't checkin "Used Account Key"
 #### Generate : It's program start work button.
-#### bottom one-check : checkin you need to program to  save the password.
+#### bottom one-check : checkin you needed to program to  save the password.
 #### Save Result : Save Address and Account where under "the Generated Result" line and password which you check.
 ### 4. Search Item which you saved on the Database
 #### checkin Address , Account and password which you have remembered ,keyin one and checkin the one-check.
 #### Search : Start Search
 <br>

 ## Note
 ### 1. Database is on the root-path.(SQLite3)
 ### 2. run on local area network please run "python3 manage.py runserver 0.0.0.0:8000"